ibm-cloud-docs/discovery-data/domain-dictionary.md

 There is a limitation in how words with Hankaku (half-width) characters in Japanese are handled by the dictionary enrichment.
 When you create a dictionary enrichment in the Japanese language, you can use the Katakana or alphanumeric characters in the dictionary entry.
 However, when a Katakana word is used in the dictionary entry, the synonyms are handled with Zenkaku characters, except for the same Katakana word, which is represented by Hankaku characters.
 The Hankaku word is treated as a separate term from the Zentaku words.
 It is displayed as a separate facet, for example.
 Similarly, when an alphanumeric word is used in the dictionary entry, the synonyms are handled with Hankaku characters, except for the same alphanumeric word, which is represented by Zenkaku characters.
 The Zenkaku word is treated as a separate term from the Hankaku words.
 {: note}

-Dictionaries that you add to one project can be used by other projects.
-In fact, you can add them to a Content Mining project from the deployed Content Mining application.
+Dictionary enrichments that you add to one project can be applied to collections in other projects in the same service instance.
+In fact, you can apply them to collections in a Content Mining project from the deployed Content Mining application.

 ## Dictionary limits
 {: #dictionary-limits}